 We offer Advanced Levels (A-Levels) across a wide range of subject areas and students can select to study up to four different subjects at the beginning of Year 12.
 Like a GCSE qualification, A-Levels are linear which means students sit an examination at the end of the two-year course.
 Depending upon the course and its content, examinations can be theoretical or practical.

 The advantage of following a linear qualification is that students will receive more purposeful teaching time and will spend the majority of their two-year study learning, consolidating and applying newfound knowledge and understanding.
 A linear qualification lends itself to ongoing revision which embeds knowledge and increases student’s abilities to retain and retrieve content when required.

 Our Sixth Form ‘blended learning’ method provides students with unlimited access and opportunity to revisit and revise content throughout their course.
 All of the aforementioned is designed to better prepare students for success not just in their A-Level examinations but also as they move into higher education or a career.

-Students will receive essential support to complete this qualification; not only will students have time allotted on their timetable (for direct teaching, instruction, or independent study) but each student will be assigned an EPQ tutor who will advise and guide them throughout.
+Students will receive essential support to complete this qualification; not only will students have time allotted on their timetable (for direct teaching, instruction, or independent study) but each student will be assigned an EPQ supervisor who will advise and guide them throughout.